 This is like a gas boycott.

-This is economics 101.
+This is Economics 101.

-It's this is absurd.
+This is absurd.

-It's it's like your four-year-old who says, okay, I'm boycotting air, holds his breath for as long as he can before he has to open it or die.
+It's like your four-year-old who says, okay, I'm boycotting air, holds his breath for as long as he can before he has to open it or die.

-Lawmakers living on three dollars.
+Lawmakers living on $3.

-This reminds me of when Martin Sheen and the boys went to Washington back when Mitch Schneider had his creative uh center for nonviolence as a homeless elder, and they went in the cold of night one day and they kicked all these homeless people off sewer grates where they slept because of the warmth to uh illustrate the plight of the homeless, and all they did was cause the homeless to freeze to death.
+And they went in the cold of night one day and they kicked all these homeless people off sewer grates where they slept because of the warmth to illustrate the plight of the homeless.

 It's the governor of Oregon doing this, and other lawmakers are joining in.